 And a stir finally spreads through the surrounding spectators, both humans and majin, as they see the thousands of projectiles aimed at them.
 Now, they should know that I don’t intend to let them off.
 They don’t look scared, however.
 All of them here are practitioners.
 There is no way a little bit of ice would kill them so easily, especially when I give them so much time to prepare a counter against it.

-Which is why they’re all quite surprised when spinning circular blades made of ice suddenly burst out of the earth and mow them down.
+Which is why they’re all quite surprised when spinning circular saws made of ice suddenly burst out of the earth and mow them down.

 It took me a few seconds to send enough ice through my feet and into the ground to form them, and even then, they’re not particularly big.
 But they’re sharp, which is what always matters.